 That was in 1999, my senior in high school, and even though I still went to theater a lot with my parents (that year I convinced them that we should go see The Insider and Magnolia), those are usually the years of teenage independence, and it was no different for me as I began driving myself to different kinds of theaters (there was only one, single screen, art house theater in Salem when I was growing up) to find a different kind of film.
 I started driving to Portland more and more, and with that independence – as great as it was – came the death knell for the Monday night traditions that I held so dearly and treasured so greatly; the traditions with my dad that definitely had an impact on the kind of filmgoer I am today.
 The last movie I remember heading out to theater to see with him on a Monday night was Wes Anderson's Rushmore; yes, I had successfully transitioned (my dad loved that movie) from On Deadly Ground to Rushmore.

-There were other action films that my dad and I would go see in the "nicer" theater in Salem (the new theater downtown had 7 auditoriums!), films like, Speed, The Rock and Con Air, but it wasn't the same as when we saw them at Keizer Cinema.
-Besides, the aforementioned films were too polished; sure, looking at them now it's easy to say "they don't make 'em like they used to", but back in 1995/96 you could see the difference between a Seagal or Arnie action film and the Bruckheimer/Simpson brand that was churning out stuff like The Rock.
+There were other action films that my dad and I would go see in the "nicer" theater in Salem (the new theater downtown had 7 auditoriums!); films like: Speed, The Rock and Con Air.
+But it wasn't the same as when we saw them at Keizer Cinema.
+Besides, the aforementioned films were too polished; sure, looking at them now it's easy to say "they don't make 'em like they used to," but back in '95/'96 you could see the difference between a Seagal or Arnie action film and the Bruckheimer/Simpson brand that was churning out stuff like The Rock.
 I remember initially watching The Rock in the theater on a Saturday afternoon, and being bored to tears.
 Why was an action film so long and filled with so much unnecessary stuff?
-Subsequent viewings have more than warmed me up to the film's "charms", but I remember thinking back during the film's theatrical run that it was a different kind of action film.
-And sure enough I think you can point to those early Michael Bay action films as the sign of the genre changing (of course, September 11th was the major culprit in the shift in tone of modern action films).
+Subsequent viewings have more than warmed me up to the film's "charms," but I remember thinking back during the film's theatrical run that it was a different kind of action film.
+And sure enough, I think you can point to those early Michael Bay action films as the sign of the genre changing (of course, September 11th was the major culprit in the shift in tone of modern action films).
 It was also the sign of everything else changing, and even though that change was wonderful, it was bittersweet, too, because I knew that the kind of films I would sharing with my dad were better than anything we had watched on those Monday nights; the films may have been better, but the experience of seeing those films was certainly different.